-- 1. The applicant was determined to be ineligible for award consideration as a result of the eligibility criteria established in the Request for Applications (RFA); - 2.
-The applicant was not selected for an award based on their ranking/scoring after an evaluation of their application against the scoring criteria contained within the RFA; - 3.
-The applicant had been classified by OVSJG as a high-risk grantee and failed to implement the reforms necessary to remove itself from this risk level; - 4.
-The applicant has a deficient programmatic or financial reporting record with OVSJG; - 5.
-The applicant has exhibited inadequate internal controls;
+- 1. The application was not reviewed due to being incomplete and/or the applicant has been suspended or disbarred from receiving District or federal grants. - 2.
+The applicant was determined to be ineligible for award consideration as a result of the eligibility criteria established in the Request for Applications (RFA); - 3.
+The applicant was not selected for an award based on their ranking/scoring after an evaluation of their application against the scoring criteria contained within the RFA; - 4.
+The applicant had been classified by OVSJG as a high-risk grantee and failed to implement the reforms necessary to remove itself from this risk level; - 5.
+The applicant has a deficient programmatic or financial reporting record with OVSJG;

-- 6. The applicant has failed to comply with requirements in prior OVSJG awards; - 7.
-The applicant's proposal does not appear to be feasible; - 8.
-The applicant lacks a track record of collaboration with other community service providers or following best practices in the delivery of services; - 9.
-The application was not selected for funding due to lack of award money available; - 10.
-The applicant is debarred from receiving District or federal funding; or - 11.
+- 6. The applicant has exhibited inadequate internal controls; - 7.
+The applicant has failed to comply with requirements in prior OVSJG awards; - 8.
+The applicant's proposal does not appear to be feasible; - 9.
+The applicant lacks a track record of collaboration with other community service providers or following best practices in the delivery of services; - 10.
+The application was not selected for funding due to lack of award money available; - 11.
+The applicant is debarred from receiving District or federal funding; or - 12.
 The applicant was not selected for an award based on other grants management considerations.